-Lockdown Procedures
+Lockdown Drills

+The state requires that two Lockdown Drills are performed each year.
 Signal: Announcement from office by intercom

 - 1. Scan hallway quickly for any students/staff/etc. and then close door(s).
 Do not open doors for anyone! - 2.
 Draw shades. - 3.
 Turn off lights - 4.
+Get on the floor, away from doors and windows, and out of sight. - 5.
 Take "ALICE" (Alert, Lockdown, Inform, Counter, and Evacuate) Action depending on the immediate threat.